bmcgrath89/MLReactFlask/README.md

 # MLReactFlask

-# Step One: Open VS Code (AS AN ADMINISTRATOR), go to the ui folder and type in:
+# Step One: open VS Code (AS AN ADMINISTRATOR), open a terminal and cd into the ui folder and type in:

 - serve -s build -l 3000

-# Step Two: Go to the service folder and type in:
+# Step Two: open another terminal cd into the service folder and type in:

 - Set-ExecutionPolicy unrestricted